A Flood Without Flotation

 >I was recently certified on a closed-circuit rebreather system.
 It feels very different than open circuit, so I was trying to get comfortable using it while on a trip to Bahamas.

 >I carefully transported my gear, and on the night I arrived I painstakingly set it up for diving.
-On the first dive the next day, my buddy, Paul, told me that I had a small leak coming from my over-pressure valve.
-Paul tried to troubleshoot it underwater.
+On the first dive the next day, my buddy told me that I had a small leak coming from my over-pressure valve.
+He tried to troubleshoot it underwater.
 No dice.
 He asked if I wanted to continue the dive or abort.
 I opted to continue and planned to have a closer look at the valve back at the dock.
 I finished that dive without further issue.

 >At the dock later that day, I took out the valve to inspect it visually for cracks and found none.
-Paul put a bit of plumber's tape on the threads and reinstalled it for me.
+My buddy put a bit of plumber's tape on the threads and reinstalled it for me.
 I headed back out to dive.
 I did not closely inspect the valve once it was replaced — mistake No. 1.
 When I put the unit back on, I reached behind me and turned my cylinders on, one small twist each — mistake No. 2.
 The oxygen cylinder requires only one small twist, but the diluent cylinder is the same as your 80-cubic-foot open-circuit tank.
 This cylinder must be opened up wide to allow for any flow at all under pressure.

 >I splashed first and began my swim toward the anchor line.
 Suddenly I realized two things at once: I was taking in water through my mouthpiece, and I felt like Wile E. Coyote when someone hands him an anvil.
 I have never felt so heavy!
 As I plummeted toward the bottom, I switched to open circuit via my bailout valve.
 This is a device mounted on the mouthpiece of the loop.
 With one 90-degree twist, the user can switch back and forth between open-circuit and closed-circuit modes.
 In the open-circuit mode, I was drawing directly from my diluent bottle — you know, the one I had failed to open all the way.
 Nothing happened.